Your December Horoscope Is Here & You'll Close Out 2024 With Introspection

 Taurus Sun & Rising:

-Taurus, the Sagittarius new moon on December 1 activates your sector of outside resources and intimacy, making it an ideal time to set intentions around collaboration, generational wealth and financial empowerment.
+Taurus, the Sagittarius new moon on 1st December activates your sector of outside resources and intimacy, making it an ideal time to set intentions around collaboration, generational wealth and financial empowerment.
 Whether you’re applying for grants, seeking investors or exploring deeper relationships, this new moon encourages you to take bold steps.
-However, with Mercury retrograde in Sagittarius until December 15, limiting beliefs or insecurities may arise.
-Avoid making impulsive decisions fueled by stress or anxiety, especially with Mars retrograde in Leo starting December 6.
+However, with Mercury retrograde in Sagittarius until 15th December, limiting beliefs or insecurities may arise.
+Avoid making impulsive decisions fuelled by stress or anxiety, especially with Mars retrograde in Leo starting on 6th December.

-The Gemini full moon on December 15, coinciding with Mercury turning direct, brings closure to financial struggles you’ve faced over the past six months.
-You’re learning to ask for and receive support without hesitation.
-Neptune’s direct motion in Pisces on December 7 enhances your ability to discern whom you can trust, helping you establish healthy boundaries.

 AdvertisementADVERTISEMENT